tkashem/graceful/priority-fairness/filter-latency/readme.md

 above.
 As soon as the test is kicked off the APF filter latency starts coming down immediately.
 It is evident from the screenshots below.
 ![apf latency falls](apf-latency-falls.png)

+**Next Steps**
+- Run the test at a higher scale, and maybe without the artificial delay-adder